-On October the 10th 2016, during the national Sustainability Day, on board of the MS Borelli, a barge that has been converted with electric propulsion, the 178 sustainable maritime solutions collected by Netherlands Maritime Technology (NMT) have been presented.
+On October the 10th 2016, during the national Sustainability Day 2016, on board of the MS Borelli, a barge that has been converted with electric propulsion, a first batch of 178 sustainable maritime solutions collected by Netherlands Maritime Technology (NMT) have been presented.
 The solutions were handed over to Salima Belhaj (D66) and Brigit Gijsbers (Ministry of Infrastructure & the Environment).
 With this number of solutions the maritime technology sector shows it can compete against various social challenges.

 Meteorologist Margot Ribberink from the MeteoGroup (member of the association NMT) showed the consequences of climate change, such as the rise of sea level and hurricanes.
 Water transport is known to be much less polluting than transport by road and by air, but it can and should be even cleaner.